Celebrating 25 years!

 To join our Alpine Intro course you need no previous experience of climbing or mountaineering.
 This course is suitable for keen hill walkers, indoor wall climbers, or ramblers, to introduce you to the key technical aspects necessary for mountaineering.

-A key feature of the Intro course is that you attempt a Alpine peak, with a choice selected from one of three popular first Alpine 4000m peak options (Breithorn 4164m, Gran Paradiso 4061, or Vincent Pyramid 4215m) at the end of the week.
+A key feature of the Intro course is that you attempt a Alpine peak, with a choice selected from one of three popular first Alpine 4000m peak options (listed in popularity order; Gran Paradiso 4061m, Vincent Pyramid 4215m, or Breithorn 4164m) at the end of the week.
 The bad weather alternative is Aiguille du Tour 3540m.
 The choice of route is made depending on the conditions for the season, and the experience of the group.
 All choices involve a day ascending to a mountain hut for the night, and an Alpine start the next morning to ascend the peak.
 A great experience, and this will confirm how much you have already learned.

 Alpine Introduction courses focus on the skills that you will require for ascents on Alpine rock, ice and snow; including ropework, glacier travel, navigation, crampon & ice axe use, and equipment selection.